Guillaume du Bellay

-During the war of 1537, Francis I sent him on missions to Piedmont; he was governor of Turin from December 1537 until the end of 1539, and subsequently replacing Marshal d’Annebaut as governor of the whole of Piedmont, he displayed great capacity in organization.
+During the war of 1537, Francis I sent him on missions to Piedmont; he was governor of Turin from December 1537 until the end of 1539, and subsequently replacing Marshal d’Annebaut as governor of the whole of Piedmont, he displayed great capacity for organization.
 But at the end of 1542, overwhelmed by work, he was compelled to return to France, and died at Saint-Symphorien-de-Lay near Lyon on 9 January 1543.

 Rabelais, an eye-witness, has left a moving story of his death.

-He was buried in the cathedral of Le Mans, where a monument was erected to his memory, with the inscription, "Ci gît Langey, dont la plume et l’épée Ont surmonté Cicéron et Pompée"; Charles V is said to have remarked that Langey, by his own unaided efforts, did more mischief and thwarted more schemes than all the French together.
+He was buried in the cathedral of Le Mans, where a monument was erected to his memory, with the inscription, "Ci gît Langey, dont la plume et l’épée Ont surmonté Cicéron et Pompée"; Charles V is said to have remarked that Langey, by his own unaided efforts,had done more mischief and thwarted more schemes than all the French together.

 Guillaume du Bellay was the devoted protector of freedom of thought; without actually joining the reformers, he defended the innovators against their fanatical opponents.

 In 1534–35 he even tried, unsuccessfully, to bring about a meeting between Francis I and Melanchthon; and in 1541 he intervened in favour of the Vaudois.

 Rabelais was the most famous of his clients, and followed him to Piedmont from 1540 to 1542.

 Guillaume was himself a valuable historian, and a clear and precise writer.

 He imitated Livy in his Ogdoades, a history of the rivalry between Francis I and the emperor from 1521, of which, though he had no time to finish it, important fragments remain, inserted by his brother Martin du Bellay (died 1559) in his Mémoires (1569).